 The U.S., which requested the so-called compliance panel today in Geneva, said on March 30 that illegal EU aid to the airplane maker had “cost American aerospace companies tens of billions of dollars in lost revenue.”
 The EU said in December it had scrapped all aid deemed trade-incompatible by the WTO.

 WTO judges ruled in June 2010 that loans by Spain, the U.K., France and Germany were unfair subsidies that had an adverse effect on Airbus’s U.S. competitor, Boeing Co.
-(BA) While the trade arbiter can’t force nations or companies to eliminate illegal payments, it can authorize retaliatory sanctions against governments that fail to comply with its rulings.
+(BA:US) While the trade arbiter can’t force nations or companies to eliminate illegal payments, it can authorize retaliatory sanctions against governments that fail to comply with its rulings.